HenestrosaDev/mobile-strings-converter/README.md

 - [gspread](https://pypi.org/project/gspread/): To generate Google Spreadsheets.
 - [protobuf](https://pypi.org/project/oauth2client/): Used by `google.oauth2.credentials` to authenticate to the user's Google account in order to create the spreadsheet,
 - [PyYAML](https://pypi.org/project/PyYAML/): To generate YAML files.
+- [arabic-reshaper](https://pypi.org/project/arabic-reshaper/) and [python-bidi](https://pypi.org/project/python-bidi/): To add arabic characters support for PDF files.
+- [fpdf2](https://pypi.org/project/fpdf2/): To generate PDF files.
+- [lingua-language-detector](https://pypi.org/project/lingua-language-detector/): To recognize "value" language when writing a PDF in order to know what font to use.

 <p align="right">(<a href="#top">back to top</a>)</p>